Know More About Sildenafil Interactions

 Other ED Pills

-Do not use Sildenafil with other Erectile Dysfunction (ED) like Tadalafil or Vardenafil or Pulmonary Hypertension medications.
+Do not use Sildenafil with other Erectile Dysfunction pills like Tadalafil (Cialis) or Vardenafil (Levitra) or Pulmonary Hypertension medications.

 Your healthcare provider must be aware if you are taking any of the medications mentioned above while you are also taking Sildenafil.